 USD School of Law encourages students to take advantage of legal education opportunities abroad to increase their global fluency.
 International study prepares graduates to enter increasingly globalized legal markets, address international issues that impact the full spectrum of practice areas, and internationally trained attorneys that are competing for clients, cases and transactions.

 Alongside summer study abroad opportunities, the School of Law offers a full array of semester exchange programs, which expanded from a single program at the University of Copenhagen.
-The partnerships include programs at the University of Copenhagen; the Dickson Poon School of Law at King’s College, London; the European Business School in Wiesbaden, Germany; ESADE Law School, Ramon Lull University in Barcelona; Hebrew University, Jerusalem; Universidad Torcuato di Tella Law School in Buenos Aires, Argentina; and the Singapore Management University.
+The partnerships include programs at the University of Copenhagen; the Dickson Poon School of Law at King’s College, London; the European Business School in Wiesbaden, Germany; ESADE Law School, Ramon Lull University in Barcelona; Hebrew University, Jerusalem; Universidad Torcuato di Tella Law School in Buenos Aires, Argentina; the Singapore Management University; and Seoul National University School of Law.

 Exchange students pay tuition and fees to their home institution and are only responsible to the host institution for board and lodging (if applicable) and any obligatory membership fees to campus organizations.
 Credit for coursework undertaken on an exchange program generally can be transferred to USD, subject to approval by USD in the same manner as any coursework submitted for transfer under our Academic Rules.

-If you are a USD law student interested in participating in one of the following semester exchange programs, please complete the online Semester Exchange Nominee Application.
+If you are a USD JD student interested in participating in one of the following semester exchange programs, please complete the online Semester Exchange Nominee Application.

 International Study Abroad Scholarship: If you are a USD student and interested in applying for a scholarship, please fill out the online International Study Abroad Scholarship form.
-Please note that the priority deadline to apply for the International Study Abroad Scholarship for the Spring 2016 Semester Exchange program is October 30, 2015.
+Please note that the priority deadline to apply for the International Study Abroad Scholarship for the Fall 2017 Semester Exchange program is March 1, 2017.

 ESADE Law School